 Vitamin D supplements can be taken instead of being exposed to the sun, but they are less effective in terms of absorption and reaching each cell in the body because they are different from the natural vitamin D.

 All that is written on the site is based on the opinion of the writers and their best experience and is not a substitute for a medical opinion.

-1. Increase in melanoma not because sun exposure – Dr. Mercola
+1. Increase in melanoma not because of sun exposure – Dr. Mercola

-2. Inexpensive trick to cure a cold – Dr. Mercola
+2. The inexpensive trick to cure a cold – Dr. Mercola

-3. Can vitamin D cure the cold- Dr. Mercola
+3. Can vitamin D cure a cold- Dr. Mercola

 4. To be or not to be exposed to direct sun – PUBMED

-5. Vitamin D – amount of sun exposure required – healing naturally
+5. Vitamin D – the amount of sun exposure required – healing naturally